saltstack/salt/doc/ref/states/requisites.rst

 .. versionadded:: 2014.7.0

-The ``onlyif`` requisite specifies that if each command listed in ``onlyif`` return ``True``, then the state is run.
+The ``onlyif`` requisite specifies that if each command listed in ``onlyif`` returns ``True``, then the state is run.
 If any of the specified commands return ``False``, the state will not run.

 **NOTE**: Under the hood ``onlyif`` calls ``cmd.retcode`` with